run93/FloodML/use_cases/use_case_3_visualization_of_alert/README.md

 ## Time-Series Plots of the Alert Data
 Alert-related time-series data can be plotted by the javascripts directly.
 Here the example shows the alert-related data in dygraph.js.
+Download the html file and custmize your own visualization map with your google map API key.
 ![vis1](/use_cases/use_case_3_visualization_of_alert/vis_of_alert.jpg)